 - Finish what you started!

 There are no negative effects on your current academic standing, progress toward your bachelor’s degree, financial aid, or anything else.
-It is simply a way for you to get the credential you deserve.
+It is simply a way for you to get the credentials you deserve.